ygg-lang/oaks/examples/oak-markdown/readme.md

 ## 🎯 Overview

-Oak of markdown is a robust parser for Markdown, designed to handle complete Markdown syntax including modern features.
+Oak Markdown is a robust parser for Markdown, designed to handle complete Markdown syntax including modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for document processing and rendering.

 ## ✨ Features